-This Operational Plan sets out the framework for OCWA's Quality & Environmental Management System (QEMS) that is specific and relevant to your drinking water system(s) and supports the overall goal of OCWA and the City of Temiskaming Shores (Owner) to provide safe, cost-effective drinking water through sustained cooperation.
-OCWA will be responsible for developing, implementing, maintaining and continually improving its QEMS with respect to the operation and maintenance of the Temiskaming Shores Drinking Water Systems and will do so in a manner that ensures compliance with applicable legislative and regulatory requirements.
+This Operational Plan sets out the framework for OCWA' Quality & Environmental Management System (QEMS) that is specific and relevant to your drinking water systems and supports the overall goal of OCWA and the City of Temiskaming Shores (Owner) to provide safe, costeffective drinking water through sustained cooperation.
+OCWA will be responsible for developing, implementing, maintaining and continually improving its QEMS with respect to the operation and maintenance of the Temiskaming Shores Drinking Water Systems (DWSs) -Haileybury DWS and New Liskeard DWS - and will do so in a manner that ensures compliance with applicable legislative and regulatory requirements.